Vegetable Garden Ideas For Small Spaces

 You don’t have so much space.
 Yet, you want to record high yields.
 One way to achieve this is by picking crops that produce loads of fruits.
 This way, even when you cannot grow as many plants as you would have wanted, you can still enjoy a bountiful harvest.

-Another trick to ensure you maximize your small garden is to plant successively.
+Another trick to ensure you maximize your small garden or raised beds is to leverage succession planting.
 And it’s quite straightforward.
 All you need to do is ensure that you keep your garden productive every time.

 To do this, you’ll need to harvest your veggies as soon as they are mature.
 Then, immediately plant a new vegetable in the free space.
 For instance, you can harvest your radish even when your tomato isn’t mature.